Commanders and Coercers!

 You might coerce a dog with a treat but, eventually, it must feel compelled to follow a command.

 I was presenting at a gun dog training seminar and, after a brief demonstration using one of my dogs, I began my intro.
 “There are basically two kinds of trainers - Commanders and Coercers.
-Commanders can use positive techniques (a pat, kind word, clicker, etc.) to mark correct responses by dogs.
+Commanders will physically demonstrate to dogs, using positive techniques, what is desired.
 During training sessions the goal is for the dog to learn and complete the task on command.
-Coercing is considered by some as the ultimate in positive dog training; a practice that entices a dog to learn a task by a cajoling tone and/or tempted with a morsel of food.”
+Coercing is considered by some as the ultimate in positive dog training; a practice that entices a dog to learn a task by a cajoling tone and tempted with a morsel of food.”

-Since there were varying levels of experience amongst the group, I knew there were folks practicing one or the other - or both - to some extent.
-I believe the best technique uses an appropriate combination of the two.
-However, the training methods that use both should move away from treats after the dog has been adequately conditioned.
+Since there were varying levels of experience amongst the group, I knew there were folks practicing one or the other - or both - styles to some extent.
+However, even the training methods that use treats almost exclusively should move away from total reliance on treats after the dog has been adequately conditioned.
 Progress toward a more strict commanding technique usually develops a more reliable response.
 More on that later.

 I asked for a brief demonstration on his dog’s call-back, “Release your dog into the training field and call him back when I ask you to.”
 The gentleman eargerly complied and the young dog beautifully galloped through the field in search of whatever caught its fancy.
 I waited a few moments for the dog to get throughly engrossed then, asked the owner to call in his dog.

-The dog’s response wasn’t very snappy, as could be expected with so much going on, but it eventually complied after a few tries.
-The dead giveaway, was the dog’s actions that followed.
+The dog’s response wasn’t very snappy, as could be expected with so much going on, but, after a bit of dawdling, it eventually complied.
+The dead giveaway was the dog’s actions that followed.
 The dog trotted to his owner and continued passed with a brief sniff for any treat being offered.
 Then, when none was detected, the dog looped around us and bolted back to the field.
-After a half-dozen or so calls, they - dog and owner - met at a middle ground where the dog was reclaimed.
+After a half-dozen or so calls, they - dog and owner - eventually met at a middle ground where the dog was reclaimed.

 “Cooper - Come!”